Mcootauc/Computer-Graphics-Final/src/md/pitch.md

 _Behind View:_
 When toggled, it lets us view our scene from the back.
 The camera matrix is set to #((0, 0, 1), (0, 0, 0), (0, 1, 0)).

+_Orthographic or Perspective Projection:_ When toggled, it lets us view our scene from either an orthographic or perspective projection.

 **Lighting**

 _Light Up:_